-Lick Point Roadless Area is 7,000 acres and separated from O’Hara – Falls Creek Roadless Area by only one road, and situated west of the expansive Meadow Creek Roadless Area.
-The entire area sits at a relatively high elevation between 5,000 – 6,000 feet, and contains the crucial headwaters of the American River in the far southeast corner, as well as Lick Creek.
+Lick Point Roadless Area is 7,000 acres and separated from O’Hara-Falls Creek Roadless Area by only one road, and situated west of the expansive Meadow Creek Roadless Area.
+The entire area sits at a relatively high elevation between 5,000-6,000 feet, and contains the crucial headwaters of the American River in the far southeast corner, as well as Lick Creek.
 Meadows spread along the creek bottoms; the remaining land is rolling hills of similar topography.
 They cover mostly brush fields punctuated with shady alder glades and stands of old-growth lodgepole pine.
 Payson’s milkvetch and Evergreen kittentail, both rare and sensitive, can be found among the meadows and canopy.
-The American River is an integral habitat for anadromous fish, the transparent waters creating a haven for steelhead trout, Chinook summer salmon, rainbow, cutthroat, and whitefish.
+The American River is an integral habitat for anadromous fish – the transparent waters creating a haven for steelhead trout, Chinook summer salmon, rainbow, cutthroat, and whitefish.
 The region is rich for moose forage, elk summer range, and wolf habitat.
-Unfortunately cattle have left noticeable impacts on the landscape, on the trails and at streambeds.
+Unfortunately, cattle have left noticeable impacts on the landscape, on the trails, and in streambeds.

 Go back to main undeveloped wildlands page.